-Three key Cytonn Investments real estate project Special-Purpose Vehicles (SPVs) have been placed into administration.
+Three key Cytonn Investments real estate project Special-Purpose Vehicles (SPVs) have been placed under administration.

-In a notice, the Cytonn High Yield Fund (CHYF) formally placed Cytonn Investment Partners Ten LLP (Taraji), Epazec Company LLP (Applewood), and Cytonn Investment Partners Eleven LLP (The Ridge) under administration.
+In a Gazette notice dated November 14, 2025, the Cytonn High Yield Fund (CHYF) formally placed Cytonn Investment Partners Ten LLP (Taraji), Epazec Company LLP (Applewood), and Cytonn Investment Partners Eleven LLP (The Ridge) under administration.

 Court of Appeal confirms over Ksh11 Billion exposure and liquidation